 The successful transition of a fetus, which is immersed in amniotic fluid and totally dependent on the placenta for nutrition and oxygen, to a crying, air-breathing baby is a source of wonder.
 Healthy newborns (age birth to 1 month) and infants (age 1 month to 1 year) need good care to ensure their normal development and continued health.

 Immediately after the normal delivery of a baby, the doctor or nurse gently clears mucus and other material from the mouth, nose, and throat with a suction bulb.
 The newborn is then able to take a breath.
 Two clamps are placed on the newborn's umbilical cord, side by side, and the umbilical cord is then cut between the clamps.
 The newborn is dried and laid carefully on the mother's abdomen with skin-to-skin contact or on a sterile, warm blanket.
 Not all deliveries follow a standard pattern.
 For example, some women need to have a cesarean delivery or have complications of labor and delivery.
+In some cases, the newborn requires some special attention by the medical staff after birth.

 Cutting the Umbilical Cord